infinityworks/Policies/ISO-27001/digitalsignatureacceptance/readme.md

 ## Policy

-Digital signatures are accepted as a means of validating the identity of a signer of electronic documents and correspondence, when they originate from an approved signature platfor.
+Digital signatures are accepted as a means of validating the identity of a signer of electronic documents and correspondence, when they originate from an approved signature platform.
 For a digital signature to be valid, we require it's processed through a digital signature platform, approved by our legal team.
 See the legal team if you wish to make use of this facility.

 ## Policy Compliance